suffolklibraries/sljekyll/_events/framlingham-2017-10-01-silver-sunday.md

 event-ticket-price: free
 ---

 Older people are invited to come to the library for some company and delicious Fairtrade goodies.
-Enjoy a free cup of tea, a scone with jam and cream or a slice of cake, have a chat and make new friends.
+Enjoy a free cup of tea, a scone with jam and cream or a slice of cake, have a chat, make new friends and even have a go at building some Lego - you're never too old!